 The Smith Rock caldera was formed by volcanic activity roughly 30 million years ago when rock over the lava chamber collapsed.
 This dramatic event created older Smith Rock tuff.
 Later volcanoes located nearby erupted and covered tuff with basalt lava.
 The ancestral channel of the Crooked River was blocked by lava flows and the river formed a new channel through the mass of lava and volcanic vents.

 The origin of the name is questionable.
-Some speculate that it was named after a soldier Smith who felt from the rock and died in 1863 when his unit was camping in the area.
+Some speculate that it was named after a soldier Smith who fell from the rock and died in 1863 when his unit was camping in the area.
 Another version is that the location was named after the Oregon State legislator and Linn Country Sheriff John Smith during the 1850s and 1860s.
 This version was brought up and published by the Albany State Rights Democrat in 1867 claiming that John Smith is the person who discovered the Smith Rock Ridge.

 Things to See & Do